RauxaDataScience/GansContextDataSets/README.md

 GANs Context Datasets is Sponsored by Rauxa

 # Current state of GANs
-GANs do not have any context when generating images: hence images look like this
+GANs do not have any context when generating images: hence GAN generated images of folding chairs look like this

 (click on image to view in a bigger size)

 <img src="https://github.com/RauxaDataScience/GansContextDataSets/blob/master/BigGan512FoldingChairGenerated.JPG" width="350"></img>

 # Purpose & Code Description
-Starting this repository to give GANs context from 3D models to generate realistic images like this
+Starting this repository to give GANs context from 3D models to generate realistic images of chairs like this

+(real images of chairs from the internet)

 <img src="https://github.com/RauxaDataScience/GansContextDataSets/blob/master/RealChairs.JPG" width="350"></img>